sanity-io/sanity-plugin-dashboard-widget-netlify/README.md

 ### Widget options
 `title` - Override the widget default title

-`sites[]` - Your Netlify sites
+`sites[]` - Your Netlify sites to show deploys for
   - `siteId`- The Netfliy API id of your site
-  - `deployHookId` - The id of some deploy hook you have created for you site within the Netlify administration panel.
+  - `buildHookId` - The id of a build hook you have created for your site within the Netlify administration panel (see *Settings > Continous Deployment*).
   - `name` - Override the site name from Netlify API

 ## Developing on this module

 To simulate using your development version as a real module inside a studio, you can do the following: